Museum Studies Certificate Program

 • An introduction to the foundations of museology with a critical perspective on museum history and practice.

-• Occasions to visit and analyze a diverse range of museums and exhibitions.
+• An opportunity to visit and analyze a diverse range of museums and exhibitions.

 • Study of community-museum relationships through on-site observations and interaction with museum professionals.

-• A survey of museum skills and operation, including curation, exhibition design and implementation, collection management, conservation, administration, publication, fundraising and educational programming.
+• Training in museum skills and operation, including curation, exhibition design and implementation, collection management, conservation, administration, publication, fundraising and educational programming.

 • Special opportunities for internships, volunteer work and training at local museums.

 The program consists of four components: a foundation course, two elective courses, a summer or semester internship at a museum, gallery, historical society or related organization (approved by the Director of Museum Studies), and a Senior Integrative Project.